 - Cable: RG58 or better.
 Note the IMO recommend RG214 or better for SOLAS installations

 Establishing a connection

-To connect to proAIS2 you will need to select the relevant device (usually ‘AIS Class B Transceiver’) from the drop down menu at the top of the screen before pressing the ‘Connect’ button.
+To connect to proAIS2 you will need to select the relevant device (usually ‘AIS Class B Transceiver’ for Windows and ‘AIS Virtual COM port’ for macOS) from the drop down menu at the top of the screen before pressing the ‘Connect’ button.
 If there is no suitable device to select, please ensure the USB cable is securely connected and that the appropriate LEDs are illuminated to indicate it has initialised.
 If you are still unable to connect to proAIS2 after verifying the connection please contact [email protected] for assistance.